PaulAustin/spiderjs-1/docs/journal.md

+# Jan 11, 2021
+* Starting on the  mappig pipeline
+* Geomotry class is an experiment wiht generators iterators
+* Need to switch to composable surfaces ( e.g. a rotated grid on a grid)
+* Absolute positioning for paths

 # Dec 31, 2020
 * Each spider ads elements to its own group properties like color, widt, heading and location are